gSchool/DNA-release-3/04-wrap-up/01-conclusion.md

 # Conclusion

 Thank you for your participation in this course.
-We hope you'll join us for the next Release (focused on DevSecOps) and continue to lend your expertise to our efforts.
+We hope you'll join us for the next Release and continue to lend your expertise to our efforts.

 ### !callout-warning
 ## Post-Assessment